Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \section{Simulated Strategies}

 Here we describe simulations of several different strategies for the {\it WFIRST} SN survey.
-The survey variations examined here are summarised in Table~\ref{strat}.
-This table lists the various strategy names, filters, imaging tiers, areas, and the resultant number of simulated SN~Ia analysed.
+The survey variations examined here are summarized in Table~\ref{strat}.
+This table lists the strategy names, filters, imaging tiers, areas, and the resultant number of simulated SNe~Ia.

-We analyse strategies that use both the WFC imager and the IFC-S spectrograph (the SDT, SDT* and SDT* Highz strategies) as well as strategies that employ imaging exclusively (the Imaging, Imaging:Lowz, and Imaging:Highz strategies).
+We include strategies that use both the WFC imager and the IFC-S spectrograph (the SDT, SDT*, and SDT* Highz strategies) as well as strategies that employ imaging exclusively (Imaging, Imaging:Lowz, Imaging:Highz strategies).

-For each variant on the {\it WFIRST} SN strategy, we remain constrained by the 6 months total observing time.
-Furthermore, for the imaging component of the survey, the exposure time per tier, filter zero-points, and sources of noise for each filter are specified in Tables~\ref{zpts}, \ref{exptim}, \ref{zpts2}, and \ref{RNval}.
-When the IFC-S is used, its bandpass, redshift dependent exposure times, and sources of noise remain set to the values given in Tables~\ref{ifuextend} and \ref{ifutime}.
+For each strategy {\red we account for the 42 s slew-and-settle time per exposure, and we satisfy the constraint of 6 months total observing time.}

+For the imaging component of the survey, the exposure time per tier, filter zero-points, and sources of noise for each filter are specified in Tables~\ref{zpts}, \ref{exptim}, \ref{zpts2}, and \ref{RNval}.
+When the IFC-S is used, its wavelength range, redshift-dependent exposure times, and sources of noise remain set to the values given in Tables~\ref{ifuextend} and \ref{ifutime}.

-If an instrument (i.e., the IFC-S), tier (shallow or deep), or filter within a survey simulation is removed or added, the areas (listed in Table~\ref{filtttt}) of the remaining tiers are adjusted evenly (except in the SDT* Highz case; see Section~\ref{HIGHz-IFC+IMG}) to account for the loss or gain of time.
+If an instrument (i.e., the IFC-S), tier (shallow or deep), or filter within a survey simulation is removed or added, the areas (listed in Table~\ref{filtttt}) of the remaining tiers are scaled evenly (except in the SDT* Highz {\red and SDT Imaging cases}; see Section~\ref{HIGHz-IFC+IMG}) to account for the loss or gain of time.

 Note that we have not changed the cadence, depth of a given tier, IFC-S strategy (epochs and number of SNe), or {\it WFIRST} filter bandpass for any strategy outlined within this paper.
-Such investigations/optimisations will be the focus of future papers.
+Such investigations/optimizations will be the focus of future papers.

+For strategies that only have an imaging component, we consider the impact of {\red adding bluer filters that are not in the current {\WFIRST} design.
+We do not consider filters redder than $F$ band.
+For any given strategy, we choose no more than six filters total.}